Gomuro/PyMasterBot/utils/Handlers/README.md

 This API is used in the delete_previous_messages function to remove the previous messages before sending the
     documentation.

-Please refer to the official documentation of the Pydoc and Telebot libraries for more information on their APIs and usage.
+Please refer to the official documentation of the Inspect and Telebot libraries for more information on their APIs and usage.